 - Cinnamon

 - Greek Yogurt: You know how sour cream makes muffins extra moist and fluffy?
-Greek yogurt is a healthier way to achieve the same result!
+Greek yogurt does the same thing.

 - Salt